Assignment 3: Visualization Critique & Redesign

 ---|---|---|---|

-Phase 1: Sketches | Sketches explore a diverse range of designs that go well-beyond standard chart types.
-(3 points) | Sketches cover a good range of design choices.
+Sketches | Sketches explore a diverse range of designs that go well-beyond standard chart types.
+(1.5 points) | Sketches cover a good range of design choices.
 They exhibit some exploration beyond standard chart types, but could have pushed further in terms of alternate mark types, visual channels, or annotation.
-(2.5 points) | Sketches cover a relatively narrow portion of the design space, largely retreading the standard chart types.
-(1.5 points) |
+(1.25 point) | Sketches cover a relatively narrow portion of the design space, largely retreading the standard chart types.
+(0.5 point) |

-Phase 2: Mark, Encoding, and Data Transforms | Visual design and data transformation have been used effectively to produce an insightful visualization with a clear takeaway message.
+Final Design: Mark, Encoding, and Data Transforms | Visual design and data transformation have been used effectively to produce an insightful visualization with a clear takeaway message.
 (4.5 points) | Visual encoding and data transformation choices are largely expressive and effective, but some issues hinder accuracy or comprehension.
 (3.5 points) | Inexpressive or ineffective mark, encoding, or data transformation choices have produced a distracting or potentially misleading visualization.
 (2.5 points) |

-Phase 2: Titles, Labels, and Annotations | Titles, labels, and annotations helpfully describe and contextualize the depicted data.
-(3 points) | Necessary titles and labels are present, but they could provide more context.
-(2.5 points) | Several titles or labels are missing, or do not provide human-understandable information.
+Final Design: Titles, Labels, and Annotations | Titles, labels, and annotations helpfully describe and contextualize the depicted data.
+(3.5 points) | Necessary titles and labels are present, but they could provide more context.
+(2.75 points) | Several titles or labels are missing, or do not provide human-understandable information.
 (2 points) |

-Phases 1 & 2: Design Rationale and Reflection | Well crafted write-ups provide reasoned justification for all design choices with a thoughtful reflection on the impact of phase one sketches.
-(3.5 points) | Most design decisions are described, but rationale or impact of phase one sketches could be explained at a greater level of detail.
-(2.75 points) | Missing or incomplete.
+Sketches & Final Design: Design Rationale and Reflection | Well crafted write-ups provide reasoned justification for all design choices with a thoughtful reflection on the impact of phase one sketches.
+(3 points) | Most design decisions are described, but rationale or impact of phase one sketches could be explained at a greater level of detail.
+(2.5 points) | Missing or incomplete.
 Several design choices or impacts of phase one sketches are left unexplained.
 (1.5 point) |

-Phases 1 & 2: Creativity and Originality | You exceeded the parameters of the assignment, with original insights or a particularly engaging design. (+1 bonus point) | You met all the parameters of the assignment.
+Creativity and Originality | You exceeded the parameters of the assignment, with original insights or a particularly engaging design. (+1 bonus point) | You met all the parameters of the assignment.
 (0 points) | – |